 One thing that we have to mention for software packages is the MSI technology’s repair feature, which requires the installation source to be available in repair situations.
 Simply put, this means that if you press the Repair button in the Programs & Features view, the repair will not work if the original installation source is not found.

 The installation source is also sometimes required when upgrading an application.
 Intune deployment does not support this feature natively, meaning that the packages do not remain on the target device’s hard disk, even if it is often necessary for functionality.
 In Centeros’ application packages, a local cache is built separately, and the installation source is fixed to point there.
 The cache is cleaned constantly so that only installation sources of installed applications remain on the disk.
 The cache of old removed versions is deleted when the software is removed in order to make room for the new version.

 The packages are not so large that storing the latest version’s cache on the disk would have any negative effects.
 However, it would be a major disadvantage if an application needs repairing during booting because the application will not launch when an installation source is not found from the computer.

 The CSM for Intune service excellently combines several of Centero’s areas of expertise.
 We have extensive experience in application deployment, Azure, Intune, and software packaging.
-Combined with our expertise on software development and understanding our customers’ needs, we are getting close to our final product, CSM for Intune.
-We have managed to develop in a relatively short time a product that is easy to implement and simple for customers, and we cannot wait for our first customers to take it out for a test drive.
+We have managed to develop in a relatively short time a product that is easy to implement and simple for customers.